Edwardwells87/Trivia-Quiz/README.md

 ## Deployment and Use

+I had some initial issues with my pushes.
+I didn't realize that my html files were sitting outside of my repo folder so my pushes weren't sending anything but changes to the readme.
+Testing from live appears fine now.
+Have fun with the quiz!

 This application was originally designed for an assignment and should not be utilized for it designed purpose.
 However, it is live and viewable at: https://edwardwells87.github.io/Trivia-Quiz/